WebAssembly/design/AstSemantics.md

   * Float64Lt - less than
   * Float64Le - less than or equal
   * Float64Sqrt - square root
-  * Float64Min - minimum; if either operand is NaN, returns NaN
+  * Float64Min - minimum (binary operator); if either operand is NaN, returns NaN
-  * Float64Max - maximum; if either operand is NaN, returns NaN
+  * Float64Max - maximum (binary operator); if either operand is NaN, returns NaN

 Min and Max operations treat -0 as being effectively less than 0.